Toyota Supra: 1981

 The standard transmission for this year was the W58 5-speed manual with the A43DL 4-speed automatic transmission being an option for L-types.
 Both transmissions featured an overdrive gear and the automatic featured a locking torque converter.
 The top gear in the 5-speed was its overdrive whereas the automatic transmission featured an overdrive gear that would engage at speeds over 35 mi/h.
 The 1982 model's rear differential featured a 3.72:1 ratio.
 The Celica Supra's four-wheel independent suspension was specially tuned and designed by Lotus and featured variable assisted power rack-and-pinion steering and MacPherson struts up front.
 At the rear, it had semi-trailing arm suspension with coil springs and a stabilizer bar.
 Braking on the Celica Supra was handled by four-wheel disc brakes.

 On the interior, this generation had standard power windows, power door locks, and power mirrors as well as a tilt steering wheel.
-The power door lock was located in the center console next to the power mirror control.
+The power door lock was located in the centre console next to the power mirror control.
 The analog dash of this model only showed a top speed of 88 mph in North America.
 The optional automatic climate control was renovated and was now seen as a standard feature on the A60.
 Cruise control and a retractable map light was standard in this generation.
 Some options included the addition of a sunroof, two-tone paint schemes, and a five-speaker AM/FM/MPX tuner with a cassette player (Fujitsu Ten Limited).
 The optional cassette stereo had a 105-watt power amplifier and a seven-band graphic equalizer.
 The standard stereo was a five-channel AM/FM/MPX tuner.
 Leather interior was an option on the L-type model, but the P-type models limited to standard striped cloth interior.

 The AM/FM antenna was integrated into the front windshield rather than a typical external mast antenna.
 There was a key lock on the gas tank door (in lieu of a remote release) and the hatch and rear bumper were black regardless of exterior colour on the rest of the car.
 The P-type was available with an optional rear window visor above the hatch glass.
 The tail lights had a reverse light in the centre and the door handles opened the doors by pulling sideways.
 The front nose badge and B-pillar only read "Supra" for the first several months of production, but were changed to read "Celica Supra" midway through the model year.
 The L-type had front and rear mudflaps but P-type of this year did not.